ignasc/coding_challenges_projecteuler/README.md

 Exception is when there is a divisor right in the middle of the range: number 9 has divisors 1, 3, 9.
 Since 3 is in the middle, we do not have to count in a quotient since it is the same number 3x3=9.

 When do we stop checking the numbers?
 When our found divisor is equal to quotient OR quotient is smaller than the divisor without remainder.
 In former case we reached the middle of the range we are checking, in latter we went past the middle point already.
-In both cases we chacked the first half of the number range and already accounted for all divisors in the second half of the range.
+In both cases we checked the first half of the number range and already accounted for all divisors in the second half of the range.

 ### Problem #13